Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 Amid this backdrop, US markets are undergoing a correction, sparking fears of a deeper downturn.
 The S&P 500 and Nasdaq 100 recently fell over 10% from their peaks.
 Tesla has lost 50% of its value in 3 months, and the concentration of the Magnificent 7 makes indices vulnerable and increases risks.
 That said, these indices remain in a medium- to long-term upward trend.

-This uncertain environment could lead to a period of volatility.
-Equities and bonds may fluctuate with economic news or unexpected policy decisions.
-This presents opportunities for active traders, but long-term investors should focus on diversification—not just across regions, but also asset classes, sectors, and investment styles.
+This uncertain environment could lead to a period of volatility, with equities and bonds may fluctuating with economic news or unexpected policy decisions.
+This presents opportunities for active traders, but long-term investors should focus on diversification, not only geographically, but also across asset classes, sectors and investment styles.

-As always, avoid impulsive reactions to short-term swings.
+As always, avoid knee-jerk reactions to short-term swings.

 Also read: Should you sell or hold Tesla shares in 2025?